-- 1. All new students enrolled in a degree or certificate program. - Any student transferring to QVCC who has not successfully completed both an English composition and college level mathematics courses at another college. - 3.
+- 1. All new students enrolled in a degree or certificate program. - 2.
+Any student transferring to QVCC who has not successfully completed both an English composition and college level mathematics courses at another college. - 3.
 Any QVCC student who has not taken the BSA and has accumulated 6 or more credits. - 4.
-Any student registering for a course with a mathematics or English prerequisite.
+Any student registering for a course with a mathematics or English prerequisite. - 5.
+Any prospective student who does not have a high school diploma or GED.